24570335/portfolioSophieV/_projects/project2.md

 ---
-title: Project Name
+title: Truss Bridge Design
-subtitle: Lorem ipsum dolor sit amet consectetur.
+subtitle: Mechanical Design
-image: assets/img/projects/02-full.jpg
+image: assets/img/projects/bridge.png
-alt: Keep Exploring
+# alt: Keep Exploring

 caption:
-  title: Explore
+  title: Truss Bridge Design
-  subtitle: Graphic Design
+  subtitle: Mechanical Design
-  thumbnail: assets/img/projects/02-thumbnail.jpg
+  thumbnail: assets/img/projects/bridge.png
 ---
-Use this area to describe your project.
-Lorem ipsum dolor sit amet, consectetur adipisicing elit.
-Est blanditiis dolorem culpa incidunt minus dignissimos deserunt repellat aperiam quasi sunt officia expedita beatae cupiditate, maiores repudiandae, nostrum, reiciendis facere nemo!
+As an assignment in University, I was able to pair up with an incredible team and together produce a truss bridge this semester.
+It underwent many CAD revisions, followed by a cardboard prototype during initial stages.
+After this, we were able to get our design laser-cut and then proceeded to file and rivet in order to piece the bridge together.
+The final product was then coated in a spray paint of pink for aesthetically pleasing purposes!

 {:.list-inline}
-- Date: January 2017
+- Date: Aug-Nov 2023
 - Client: Explore
 - Category: Graphic Design